-A bond default occurs when the bond issuer fails to make an interest or principal payment within the specified period.
-Defaults typically occur when the bond issuer has run out of cash to pay its bondholders.
-Since defaulting on a bond severely restricts the issuer’s ability to acquire financing in the future, a default is usually a last resort—and therefore a sign of severe financial distress.
+A bond default occurs when the bond issuer fails to make interest or principal payment within the specified period.
+Defaults typically occur when the bond issuer has run out of cash to pay its bondholders, and since defaulting on a bond severely restricts the issuer’s ability to acquire financing in the future, default is usually a last resort—and therefore a sign of severe financial distress.

 Defaults and Market Performance

 The vast majority of defaults are anticipated in financial markets, so a good deal of the negative price action associated with a default may occur before the actual announcement.
-The majority of defaults are preceded by downgrades to the credit ratings of the issuing entity.
-The result is that most defaults occur among lower-rated bonds issued by entities that already have well-known problems.
+The majority of defaults are preceded by downgrades to the credit ratings of the issuing entity, which results in most defaults occurring among lower-rated bonds issued by entities that already have well-known problems.

 The Bottom Line